x-square/data_analytics/24-01-advanced-data-analytics.md

 ## Automatidata scenario

 Congrats on your new job as a data analyst at a data consulting firm called Automatidata.
 Automatidata works with its clients to transform their unused and stored data into useful solutions, such as performance dashboards, customer-facing tools, strategic business insights, and more.
-They specialize in identifying a client’s business needs and utilizing their data to meet those business needs.
+They specialize in identifying a client's business needs and utilizing their data to meet those business needs.

 Automatidata is consulting for the New York City Taxi and Limousine Commission (TLC).
 New York City TLC is an agency responsible for licensing and regulating New York City's taxi cabs and for-hire vehicles.
 The agency has partnered with Automatidata to develop a regression model that helps estimate taxi fares before the ride, based on data that TLC has gathered.